heitorchang/good-practice/common-lisp.md

 (uiop:subdirectories "")

-## Variable arguments to macros must be evaled
+## Variable arguments to macros might have to be evaled

 (defmacro jso-wrapper (key1)
   `(obj-keys-or-val ,(eval key1)))